Alexander14454/Cloud-Computing---Final-/README.md

 <img src="https://github.com/Alexander14454/Cloud-Computing-Final/blob/main/Images/Computing.png">
-Computing power is an important aspect of managing any IT system.
+Computing power is an important aspect of any IT system.
 Managing what takes priority in computing power is important when it comes to cost and time.
 Over estimation an aspect of the IT system can lead to larger expenses and underestimating can lead to not having enough processing power for work loads.
-AWS EC2 instances make these tasks cost affective by allowing you to easily delete, edit and create instances in order to fulfill the current work load required.
+AWS EC2 instances make these tasks cost affective by allowing you to easily delete, edit and create instances in order to fulfill the current work load requirements.

 Example uses of AWS EC2 instances:
 * Application server